samueldsingh/data-engineering/interview_questions/15-oops.md

 - It involves hiding the unnecessary details and showing only the necessary parts of an object.
 - Abstraction allows you to focus on what an object does rather than how it does it.
 - ABC is a class from the abc module in Python
+- In a normal class, we have all concrete method and abstraction is 0%.
+- In an abstraction class, abstraction can be between 0-100%.
+We can have either all concrete methods, or all abstract methods, or a combination of both abstract and concrete methods.
+- In a interface, we have all abstract methods

 **Example of Abstraction:**